andreamonaco/zombieland/README.md

 like.
 You can configure the controls before playing by passing the -k option to the client.
-The display frame rate is limited to 30 fps by default; you can get unlimited fps with the -u option.
+The display frame rate is limited to 30 fps by default; you can get unlimited fps with the -m option.
 Run "zombieland -h" to see all the options.

 Move around with the arrows or with WASD, fire with F, stab with R to hit enemies nearby with the knife, interact with objects (reading signs and so on)